Estimating Population Size with Link-Tracing Sampling: Markov Chain Resampling Estimators

 \section{Markov Chain Resampling Estimators}

-When sample sizes are small, it would be ideal to enumerate all sets of sample reorderings with their corresponding empirical selection probabilities and preliminary estimates as the improved estimators can then be obtained exactly.
-However, when sample sizes exceed computational feasibility for exact enumeration, a Markov chain resampling procedure can be implemented to obtain approximations of the Rao-Blackwellized estimates.
-As the sampling strategy presented in this paper selects multiple independent adaptive web samples, the Markov chain resampling strategy needs to be modified.
-We outline the modified Markov chain accept/reject (Metropolis et al., 1953 and Hastings, 1970) resampling procedure below.
+When sample sizes are small, it would be ideal to enumerate all sets of sample reorderings with their corresponding preliminary estimates, as the improved estimators could then be obtained exactly.
+However, when sample sizes exceed computational feasibility for exact enumeration, a Markov chain Monte Carlo (MCMC) resampling procedure can be implemented to obtain approximations to the Rao-Blackwellized estimates.
+We outline such a procedure below, namely a Metropolis-within-Gibbs accept/reject resampling procedure.
+The strategy entails considering a candidate reordering of only one sample at each step of an iteration in order to encourage mixing in the chain.